bvr/bvr.github.io/_posts/2023-05-06-ispell-nouns.md

 babizna/ZQ
 ```

 In the script I tried to use number of techniques.
 Core of the functionality is generator function `ispell_entries` that parses ispell lines and lazily produces entries as tuple of the word and its flags.
+On top of building the generator with `yield` command, I also tried [regular expressions][3] including the verbose syntax that allows to make the patterns more readable.
+Another nice thing is named capture groups with `(?P<name> ... )` syntax.

 The entries are then filtered through `longer_noun` function that allows only flags I am interested in and longer words.

-I am only printing first few hundreds of words via `islice` function from [itertools][2]
+Final part is printing only first few hundreds of words via `islice` function from [itertools][2]

 ```python
 import fileinput